FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ---

-Ransomware has easily become one of the most popular cyber security threats over the last few years(although been around for much longer).
-It has affected countless individuals and every industry you can think of: education, finance, municipal, etc. and it doesn't look like attacks are slowing down anytime soon either.
+Ransomware has easily become one of the most popular cyber security threats over the last few years.
+It has affected countless individuals and every industry you can think of: education, finance, municipal, etc. and it doesn't look like attacks are slowing down anytime soon.
 In this article we will dive into what exactly ransomware is and how you can protect yourself from it.

 ### Ransom Note